trOnk12/rijksmusem/documentation/README.md

 ## What is Client-Side Insertion

-'Client-Side Insertion' represents the insertion of ads into the audio stream done by the integrator.
+'Client-Side Insertion' represents the insertion of ads into the audio/video stream done by the integrator.
 Your app is responsible for the built-in logic to decide when to start and end an ad break by fetching ads from the ad server and playing them with your apps's audio/video capabilities.
 The SDK will handle all communication during ad fetching with the ad server while being in charge with the display of companion banner and performing various event reporting (impressions & quartiles).

 ## What is Server-Side Insertion